dylan-lang/opendylan/documentation/building-with-duim/source/intro.rst

 Overview of the DUIM libraries
 ------------------------------

-The Dylan User Interface Manager (DUIM—pronounced “dwim”) is a Dylan-based programming interface that provides a layered set of portable facilities for constructing user interfaces.
+The Dylan User Interface Manager (DUIM—pronounced "dwim") is a Dylan-based programming interface that provides a layered set of portable facilities for constructing user interfaces.